Mayagüez, Puerto Rico

-Mayagüez ([maʝaˈɣwes], [maʝaˈweʔ]) is a city and the eighth-largest municipality in Puerto Rico.
-It was founded as Nuestra Señora de la Candelaria de Mayagüez, and is also known as La Sultana del Oeste (The Sultaness of the West), Ciudad de las Aguas Puras (City of Pure Waters), or Ciudad del Mangó (Mango City).
+Mayagüez ([maʝaˈɣwes], [maʝaˈweʔ]) is the ninth-largest municipality in Puerto Rico.
+It was founded as Pueblo de Nuestra Señora de la Candelaria de Mayagüez (Township of Our Lady of Candelaria), and is also known as La Sultana del Oeste (The Sultaness of the West), Ciudad de las Aguas Puras (City of Pure Waters), or Ciudad del Mangó (Mango City).
 On April 6, 1894, the Spanish Crown granted it the formal title of Excelente Ciudad de Mayagüez (Excellent City of Mayagüez).
 Mayagüez is located in the center of the western coast on the island of Puerto Rico.
-It has a population of 73,077 in the city proper, and it is a principal city of the Mayagüez Metropolitan Statistical Area (pop.
-88,731) and the Mayagüez–San Germán–Cabo Rojo Combined Statistical Area (pop.
-213,831).
+It has a population of 73,077, and it is the principal city of the Mayagüez Metropolitan Statistical Area (pop.
+213,831) and the Mayagüez–Aguadilla, PR Combined Statistical Area (pop.
+467,599).